Atrix256/GaussianBlueNoise/README.md

 Saves the points as plain text in [taksim-circle.txt](taksim-circle.txt), and taksim-circle.png.

 Note: pgm files can be viewed and saved by [GIMP](https://www.gimp.org/downloads/).
+When exporting from gimp as a .pgm file, choose ASCII instead of Raw to get a text pgm instead of a binary one.
+You also need to open the file in a text editor and remove the line near the top that begins with "# Created by GIMP....".
+Leaving that comment in seems to make the pgm loading code hang.

 ![taksim-circle.png](taksim-circle.png)